ykamchi/dev-utils/README.md

 - Use semantic HTML and accessible markup
 - Implement proper loading states and error handling
 - Clean up event listeners and polling intervals when tools are unloaded
+- **Do not include tool-header elements** - the application provides a global header system automatically

 ## Contributing